To promote less restrictive alternatives to guardianship and effect long-term changes in North Carolina’s guardianship system.

-Recent public guardianship information collected by DAAS reveals that no longer are elders the majority of people under guardianship in North Carolina.
+Data collected by the NC Division of Aging and Adult Services about public guardianship show that are older adults are no longer the majority of people subject to guardianship in North Carolina.
 Public guardians serve more than 5,000 adults in the state.
 Nearly 3,000 (56%) of these adults are younger adults (age 18-59 years old).
 The majority of these younger adults (86%) have a primary diagnosis of intellectual and other developmental disabilities (I/DD) or mental illness.

 Of older adults 60-84 years, who comprise 37% of adults served by public guardians, almost half (48%) have a primary diagnosis of I/DD or mental illness.
 The number of younger adults with I/DD, mental illness, and traumatic brain injury is expected to grow.
 Factors such as aging out of foster care, aging parents no longer able to care for adult children, effects of the Olmstead decision and North Carolina’s voluntary settlement agreement with the US Department of Justice, and veterans who have suffered traumatic brain injury account for some of this expected growth.